Windows 8 Activation Fail

-Unlike Apple’s outstanding OS X experience, Microsoft really have to step up the Windows user experience.
-If you are going to charge a lot of money for people to use your os and require them to activate their copy of Windows, you need to make this work.
-Not work good, just plain work.
+Unlike Apple’s outstanding OS X onboarding experience, Microsoft really have to step up the Windows onboarding.
+When you charge a lot of money for people to use your OS and require them to activate it, the activation must work.
+Sadly, it doesn’t.

-I use an MSDN Windows 8 distribution that I get from work.
-When I try to activate my copy in the (limited) Metro interface, I get this:
+I use an MSDN Windows 8 distribution.
+When I try to activate it in the (limited) Metro app, I get this:

-Clicking the Activate button does not help, though.
-If you do, you are presented a progress spinner that does not do anything:
+Clicking the Activate button doesn’t help, though.
+If you do, you just get a dead progress spinner:

-Obviously, this Metro app will not help you out, so let’s go pre Windows 8 style and activate Windows from the Control Panel.
-Open the Control Panel, then search for “activat” and select “Action Center/Windows Activation”.
+Obviously, this Metro app will not help you out, so let’s activate Windows from the Control Panel instead.
+Open it, search for “activat” and select “Action Center/Windows Activation”.

-This is getting ridiculous.
-How the f**k can you create a software that you have to activate, that can’t be activated (this is also not the first time that I’ve had this problem).
-It may be by design, but I have a gut feeling that things are rotten in the Microsoft UX basket.
+This is just ridiculous.
+How can Microsoft fail so completely with such a critical part of the onboarding?
+How can you create a software that you have to activate, that can’t be activated?
+It may be by design, but I have a feeling that things are rotten in the Microsoft UX basket.

 Don’t worry - activation is just a blog post away.
 When searching the world wide web, I stumbled upon this article regarding activation.

 What the article basically suggests, are two options for activating Windows 8:

 This should work.
 I just can’t even begin to understand how this can be.
 How the hell can this ever get released?
 Who in the MS organization decided to ignore this key-feature?
 Who?
 Why!?
 Gaaaah!